Sports Coach Logo Sports Coach Training Principles Fitness Components

 Causes of This Disease

-As we mentioned earlier, legionnaires are caused by exposure to the legionella bacterium.
-This bacterium can survive in water and soil but does not cause any infection.
+As mentioned earlier, legionnaires are caused by exposure to the legionella bacterium.
+This bacterium can survive in water and soil but does not cause infection.
 It can multiply itself in water systems and air conditioners.
 That is why; it is vital to test the water samples from these water systems for the presence of this bacteria.
 Water systems in large buildings are very complex and an excellent place for bacteria to grow.

 How It Spreads